J3eyond/BlockBreaker/README.md

 ## Features

-- Reads a list of passwords from a file
+- Read a list of passwords from a file
 - Generates sequential login attempts with valid credentials after each attempt limit
 - Configurable number of attempts before lockout
 - Writes generated usernames and passwords to output files